-1.1 Milestones of the year

-Over 110 years of history are behind OHLA's trajectory as a global infrastructure group.
-OHLA (the Company), with a backlog of EUR 7,781.5 million at the end of 2023, conducts its business in three core geographies: the United States, Latin America and Europe.
+Over 110 years of history are behind OHLA's trajectory as

+a global infrastructure group.
+OHLA (the Company), with a

+backlog of EUR 7,781.5 million at the end of 2023, conducts

+its business in three core geographies: the United States,

 OHLA operates two main business lines: Construction and Industrial.
-It also continues to step up its Concession activity, adding a new project to its portfolio during the year with the National Cancer Institute of Chile.
-This asset comes on top of other concessions awarded in that country, as well as in Colombia and Spain.
+It also continues to step up its Concession activity, adding a new project to its portfolio during the year with the of other concessions awarded in that country, as well as in business, where is has built up a wealth of experience in highof the year